How To Create A Kickass Lead Generation Landing Page

 This is probably the most important part of a lead generation page.
 Ideally, you have convinced users to provide you their contact information, and this is where they can actually do it.

-A great lead gen form has to follow a few UX principles to ensure that people have a smooth and seamless experience.
+A great lead gen landing page form has to follow a few UX principles to ensure that people have a smooth and seamless experience.
 Here are some tips.

 Reducing cognitive load is one of the basic principles of UI/UX design.
 In layman’s terms, it means making things as simple as possible.